primefaces-extensions/primefaces-arquillian/README.md

 Only tested on PrimeFaces 6.2+.

 ### Status
-Currently only the following components are implemented:
+Currently only the following components are implemented (partially):
 - AccordionPanel
 - CommandButton
 - CommandLink